The NBA just invested in this hot AI startup to train and find its next crop of global superstars

 Former NBA star Steve Nash first met Nex Team two years ago at MIT’s Sloan Sports Analytics Conference, and he’s been working with HomeCourt since (and is also an investor).
 He says this new deal is a mutually beneficial partnership that combines the NBA’s scale and distribution with HomeCourt’s community and technology to level the playing field for a lot of people.

-“Allowing young players to see what’s out there, to not only to teach them the game, but to see a community of players and their age group and what they’re doing,” says Nash.
+“Allowing young players to see what’s out there, not only to teach them the game, but to see a community of players and their age group and what they’re doing,” says Nash.
 “What is this standard?
 Who is the best?
 How can I get to that level?
 That would’ve been really powerful for me growing up in a relatively small basketball market.
 One of the most powerful things that we’ll see from this app is the community and the ability to have a platform that shares all the talent that’s out there connecting all those people, countries, and cultures.”